meteor/meteor/content/mobile.md

 <h3 id="installing-prerequisites-ios">iOS</h3>

 In order to build and run iOS apps, you will need a Mac with [Apple Xcode](https://developer.apple.com/xcode/) developer tools installed.
-We usually recommend installing the latest version, but Meteor v1.8.x currently requires Xcode 10.1 as some dependencies are not supported in Xcode 10.2.
-You can download previous versions of Xcode [here](https://developer.apple.com/download/more/?name=Xcode).
-Support for Xcode 10.2 is planned to be included in Meteor v1.9 as discussed in [this issue](https://github.com/meteor/meteor/issues/10511).
-You should also check the [Meteor history](https://github.com/meteor/meteor/blob/devel/History.md) for any specific version dependencies.
+We recommend installing the latest version, but you should also check the [Meteor history](https://github.com/meteor/meteor/blob/devel/History.md) for any specific version dependencies.
+NOTE: To build with Xcode 10.2+, your webapp package must be v1.7.4 or higher.

 <h4>Installing Xcode from the App Store</h4>